Home Blog The Different Types Background Checks in Canada

 Differences in criminal record checks

-Criminal record checks are a very important aspect of many Canadian organizations’ hiring and screening processes.
+Criminal record checks (CRCs) are a very important aspect of many Canadian organizations’ hiring and screening processes.
 A criminal record check helps employers make sure that the workers they hire do not present a risk to the organization.
 It assists non-profits to enlist trustworthy volunteers, as well as landlords to determine better tenants.

-Types of Criminal Background Checks (CRCs)
+Types of Criminal Background Checks

 Name-Based